Are you looking for great Airbnb alternatives?

 At the time, Airbnb barely had any presence in the country but as years passed, Airbnb became more popular outside of cities, even surpassing CottagesRental.

 Proof of this is that I’ve noticed countless new Airbnb listings opening up in our area.
 Most Airbnb Hosts would be terrified of such competition but hey, I embrace it because it brought us, even more, Airbnb Guests.

-This year, I’d say that about 75% of our bookings came from Airbnb and 25% from CottagesRental.
+Last year, I’d say that about 75% of our bookings came from Airbnb and 25% from CottagesRental.

 Considering that our country home generates a multiple 5-figure revenue a year both on Airbnb and CottagesRental combined, with such numbers, it still makes sense to list on both platforms.

-There are countless Airbnb alternatives, rivals & competitors for Hosts.
+That said, there are countless Airbnb alternatives, rivals & competitors for Hosts.

 Depending on where you live and what type of listing you offer, you can find several Airbnb alternatives & rivals, targeting specific niches, that could compliment your Airbnb bookings.